 • Nasal congestion and snot.

-Each child reacts to an allergen in its own way: from minor manifestations to strong and dangerous.
-At an early age, only signs of diathesis appear in the form of redness and peeling on the cheeks, but later they can develop into atopic dermatitis, rhinitis, bronchial asthma.
+Each child reacts to an allergen in its own way: from minor manifestations to strong and dangerous ones.
+At an early age, only signs of diathesis appear in the form of redness and peeling on the cheeks, but later they can develop into atopic dermatitis, rhinitis, and bronchial asthma.

 Additional diagnostics

-What disease became the source of cough and rash on the body can be reliably said only by the results of additional examination.
-And although some conditions are even recognized clinically, laboratory procedures will help to confirm the diagnosis:
+What disease became the source of the cough and rash on the body can only be reliably determined based on the results of an additional examination.
+And although some conditions are recognized even clinically, laboratory procedures will help confirm the diagnosis:

 2. Nasopharyngeal swab (microscopy, bacterial culture, PCR).